cmsparks/multibench/docs/runner-harness-integration.md

 The runner preserves this by passing the same session object into every `harness.runStep(...)` call for that attempt.

 The harness preserves native agent context by returning `nextHarnessState`, which the runner stores on `session.harnessState` and passes back on the next step.
+If a step output omits `nextHarnessState`, the runner keeps the previous state.

 Native state can represent: